gtbjj/gtbjj.github.io/_posts/2017-07-08-DND5E-NPC-Altorin.md

 ***Brave:*** Altorin has advantage on saving throws against being frightened.

 ***Leadership (Recharges after Short or Long Rest):*** For 1 minute, Altorin can utter a special command or warning whenever a nonhostile creatre that he can see within 30 feet of him makes an attack roll or saving throw.
 The creature can add 1d4 to its roll provided it can hear and understand the Altorin.
-A creature can venefit from only one Leadership die at a time.
-This effect ends if Altroin is incapacitated.
+A creature can benefit from only one Leadership die at a time.
+This effect ends if Altorin is incapacitated.

 **Actions**